Main Content start here

 South India's dominance can also be attributed to its strong healthcare network and the availability of skilled endocrinologists and diabetologists, who are crucial in educating patients about the benefits of insulin pump therapy.
 Urban centers such as Bengaluru, Chennai, and Hyderabad are home to several leading hospitals and diabetes clinics, making insulin pumps more accessible to patients.
 These cities also have a higher concentration of individuals who can afford advanced medical devices, thanks to higher disposable incomes and a tech-savvy population.

-The region also benefits from higher awareness levels about diabetes management compared to other parts of the country.
+The region also benefits from higher awareness of diabetes management than in other parts of the country.
 Various government initiatives and non-governmental programs focused on diabetes education have further contributed to the acceptance of insulin pump technology.
 Moreover, the adoption of innovative devices such as patch pumps and hybrid closed-loop systems is more prominent in South India, reflecting the population's willingness to invest in modern healthcare solutions.

 Recent Development

 • In December 2024, Cipla has received approval for the distribution and marketing of inhaled insulin in India, marking a significant advancement in diabetes management.
-This innovative, needle-free alternative offers a convenient option for patients, improving adherence.
+This innovative, needle-free alternative offers a convenient option for patients and improves adherence.
 Cipla’s entry into this segment is expected to enhance accessibility and revolutionize insulin delivery in India.

-• In February 2024, Insulet's acquisition of a CE mark for integrating its Omnipod insulin pump with Abbott's Continuous Glucose Monitoring (CGM) system marks a significant advancement in diabetes care.
-This development, which enhances automated insulin delivery, has generated strong interest in India, promoting advanced solutions for diabetes management and driving market growth.
+• In February 2024, Insulet's CE mark for integrating its Omnipod insulin pump with Abbott's Continuous Glucose Monitoring (CGM) system represents a significant advancement in diabetes care.
+This development, which enhances automated insulin delivery, has generated strong interest in India, spurring advanced diabetes management solutions and driving market growth.

 Key Market Players